 Emma Sulkowicz Award, Pussy Grabber Plays & Activist Training by Ana Maria Archila’s org

-A selection of plays inspired by the women who came forward to tell their stories of Trump’s sexual assaults, will be followed by the first-ever #HealMeToo Award presentated to Emma Sulkowicz for their Mattress Performance (Carry That Weight) at Columbia University.
-We’ll finish with kickass activist training from the lead organizer of Flake Elevator shero Ana Maria Archila’s CPD-Action, to teach us all to craft our stories into persuasive tools for change.
+We presented a selection of plays inspired by the women who came forward to tell their stories of Trump’s sexual assaults, followed by the first-ever #HealMeToo Award presentated to Emma Sulkowicz for their Mattress Performance (Carry That Weight) at Columbia University.
+We finished with kickass activist training from the lead organizer of Flake Elevator shero Ana Maria Archila’s CPD-Action, to teach us all to craft our stories into persuasive tools for change.

 A Bad Night

-Playwrights Nicole Pandolfo and Amy E. Witting will pair a reading of their documentary play about acquaintance rape and consent, A Bad Night, with an expert talkback on prevention and Justice.
+Playwrights Nicole Pandolfo and Amy E. Witting paired a reading of their documentary play about acquaintance rape and consent, A Bad Night, with an expert talkback on prevention and Justice.

 Gutless & Grateful–by Amy Oestreicher

-Following sold-out runs at theatres & international conferences, award-winning actress & playwright Amy Oestreicher brings her hit one-woman musical to the #HealMeToo Festival, as seen on NBC's Today, CBS, Huffington Post, Seventeen, Cosmopolitan, TEDx, and more.
-The performance will be followed by a talkback on healing from sexual assault, cultivating resilience, and sharing stories through theatre.
+Following sold-out runs at theatres & international conferences, award-winning actress & playwright Amy Oestreicher brought her hit one-woman musical to the #HealMeToo Festival, as seen on NBC's Today, CBS, Huffington Post, Seventeen, Cosmopolitan, TEDx, and more.
+The performance was followed by a talkback on healing from sexual assault, cultivating resilience, and sharing stories through theatre.